List of Fairy Tail characters: Creation and conception

 When Hiro Mashima was creating Fairy Tail, he cited Akira Toriyama, J. R. R. Tolkien, and Yudetamago as influences on his work.
 He based the titular guild on a local bar he was visiting at the time.
 He based Natsu Dragneel on his early years as a junior high school student.
 Natsu's motion sickness is based on one of his friends, who gets sick when they take taxis together.
 He has said that his father's death influenced the relationship between Natsu and the dragon Igneel.

 Del Rey Manga, the original North American publisher of Fairy Tail, explained that Mashima provided them with official English spellings for "just about all" the characters in the series.
-When Funimation Entertainment acquired the license to release the Fairy Tail anime in North America, Mashima's worried about actor Todd Haberkorn's voice since the Natsu character did a lot of yelling throughout the series.
+When Funimation Entertainment acquired the license to release the Fairy Tail anime in North America, Mashima was worried about actor Todd Haberkorn's voice since the Natsu character did a lot of yelling throughout the series.
 Tyler Walker, the voice director for Funimation's adaptation, revealed that there was a "Fairy Tail tea" that the voice actors drank after each recording session to protect their voices.
 Walker likens Fairy Tail to the Scooby-Doo franchise: "it's got a core group of characters, with one talking animal, sometimes two...they travel, it's episodic...you know, we've seen this kind of thing before with the core group that's affiliated in some way going through adventure after adventure".